Herb Kawainui Kāne: Stamps

-Kāne designed seven postage stamps for the U.S. Postal Service including stamps commemorating each of the 25th and the 50th anniversaries of Hawaiian statehood.
-His 1984 stamp for the 25th anniversary of Hawaiian statehood depicts a double-hulled voyaging canoe, a Pacific golden plover (a migratory bird which winters in Hawaiʻi), and a volcano erupting on the flank of Mauna Loa, on the Big Island of Hawaiʻi.
-On the day of its release, sales of this stamp set a new record for the U.S. Postal Service.
+Kāne designed seven postage stamps for the United States Postal Service.
+His 1984 stamp for the 25th anniversary of the Hawaii Admission Act depicts a double-hulled voyaging canoe, a Pacific golden plover (a migratory bird which winters in Hawaiʻi), and a volcano erupting on the flank of Mauna Loa.

-Kāne's 2009 stamp for the State's 50th anniversary depicts a person surfing and people paddling a traditional outrigger canoe, all riding the same wave.
-This stamp engendered some controversy, as Kāne was critical of the typography in the final design, which he felt mistakenly substituted an apostrophe for the symbol that signals a glottal stop in the word Hawaiʻi and is known by the term ʻokina.
-He also designed stamps for several Pacific island nations, including French Polynesia, the Federated States of Micronesia, as well as the Republic of the Marshall Islands.
+Kāne's 2009 stamp for the state's 50th anniversary depicts a person surfing and people paddling a traditional outrigger canoe, all riding the same wave.
+Kāne was critical of the typography in the final design, which he felt mistakenly substituted an apostrophe for the ʻokina in the word Hawaiʻi.
+He also designed stamps for several Pacific island nations, including French Polynesia, the Federated States of Micronesia, and the Marshall Islands.

 Three-dimensional art

-Although best known for his paintings, Kāne also produced a limited-edition bronze sculpture and other three-dimensional works besides the Hōkūleʻa.
-His monumental bronze figure, The Young Kamehameha, stands in Wailea, Maui.
+In addition to his paintings, Kāne also produced a limited-edition bronze sculpture and other three-dimensional works besides the Hōkūleʻa.
+His bronze sculpture, The Young Kamehameha, stands in Wailea, Maui.